 Lipscomb served as a junior college until graduating its first senior college class in 1948.
 The institution received its first accreditation by the Southern Association of Colleges and Schools in 1954.
 In 1988, the university first offered master's degree programs and in 2007 it launched its first doctoral program.
 A vital part of the Lipscomb University system is Lipscomb Academy, which annually educates more than 1,300 students in pre-kindergarten through grade 12 in a college-preparatory curriculum.

-Today, more than 4,500 students are enrolled at the university and choose from eight bachelor’s degrees in 78 majors or 145 areas of undergraduate study, several pre-professional programs and an accelerated evening and online adult degree program for those who wish to complete their undergraduate degrees.
-Lipscomb also offers 25 master’s degrees, four education specialist degrees and three doctorate degrees in 58 fields of study.
+Today, more than 4,500 students are enrolled at the university and choose from eight bachelor’s degrees in 95 majors or 141 areas of undergraduate study, several pre-professional programs and an accelerated evening and online adult degree program and protfolio assessment option for those who wish to complete their undergraduate degrees.
+Lipscomb also offers 27 master’s degrees, eight education specialist degrees and three doctorate degrees in 66 fields of study.